top of page

 Quick Takeaway

-The 'best interest of the child" standard is the foundation for custody decisions across the country.
-When parents understand this framework, they can make better choices, reduce conflict, and creat e plans that truly support heir child's wellbeing.
+The best-interest standard shapes custody decisions nationwide.
+When parents understand how courts apply this principle, they can make clearer decisions, reduce conflict, and build plans that genuinely support their child’s well-being.

 bottom of page